 Any fundraising plan for an aspirational project should include multiple routes to funding, from traditional grant funding and lettings income, to crowdfunding and business sponsorships.
 Engaging closely with community and local business can bring myriad benefits to all parties, but schools should be crystal clear on what they’re looking for from a relationship with a partner business.

-Schools also need to understand the sponsor’s expectations, and establish ground rules as to how involved the partner can expect to be in the project they’re supporting.
+Schools also need to understand the sponsor’s expectations.
+Establish ground rules as to how involved the partner can expect to be in the project they’re supporting.

 The alternative is to seek out businesses that might be able to provide a specific service or form of support.
 Parents might also be able to suggest suitable partners.
 Much may depend on the school’s location; a high concentration of nearby tech companies will offer different opportunities to those in areas situated in traditional industry heartlands.

-You could introduce different sponsorship packages for various needs and budgets.
+You could introduce different school sponsorship packages for various needs and budgets.
 ‘Bronze’, ‘Silver ‘and ‘Gold’ packages could allow partner businesses to support the school in return for a sliding scale of promotion and advertising opportunities.
 These might range from appearances in the annual music show’s programme to repeat mentions in the school’s social media channels.

 Hosting a business directory on the school website will give selected businesses an opportunity to raise their profile for an annual fee.
-There are great examples of education/business partnerships out there, such as the ‘Premium Partners’ initiative run by Castle and Marlwood Schools’ in Gloucestershire.
+There are great examples of education/business partnerships out there, such as the ‘Premium Partners’ initiative run by Castle and Marlwood Schools in Gloucestershire.